shimoch-214/freemarket_sample_59a/README.md

 |status|integer| |
 |parchased_at|date| |
 ### Association
-- belongs_to :items
+- belongs_to :item
-- belongs_to :users
+- belongs_to :user
 - has_many :payments